astropy/astropy/docs/io/fits/appendix/faq.rst

 greatly.
 Since PyFITS is already integrated into Astropy, it makes more sense to continue development there rather than make Astropy a dependency of PyFITS.

-PyFITS' current primary developer and active maintainer is `Erik Bray`_, though patch submissions are welcome from anyone.
-PyFITS is now primarily developed in a Git repository for ease of merging to and from Astropy.
-Patches and issue reports can be posted to the `GitHub project`_ for PyFITS, or for Astropy.
+PyFITS' past primary developer and active maintainer was `Erik Bray`_.
+There is a `GitHub project`_ for PyFITS but PyFITS is not actively developed anymore so patches and issue reports should be posted on the Astropy issue tracker.
 There is also a legacy `Trac site`_ with some older issue reports still open, but new issues should be submitted via GitHub if possible.
 An `SVN mirror`_ of the repository is still maintained as well.

-The current stable release series is 3.3.x.
-Each 3.3.x release tries to contain only bug fixes, and to not introduce any significant behavioral or API changes (though this isn't guaranteed to be perfect).
-Patch releases for older release series may be released upon request.
-Older versions of PyFITS (2.4 and earlier) are no longer actively supported.
+The current (and probably last) stable release is 3.4.0.

 .. _Space Telescope Science Institute: http://www.stsci.edu/
 .. _AURA: http://www.aura-astronomy.org/